Course Outline

 Core Git Concepts

-- Understanding Git objects
+- Git objects

 - Distributed repositories

-- Merging from other repositories
+- Merging from external repositories

 - Octopus merges

-- Mirroring Subversion workflows
+- Mirroring Subversion repositories

-- Using Git in a centralized manner
+- Using Git in a centralized fashion

 - Transitioning to a distributed model